googleapis/java-bigtable-hbase/README.md

 This feature is available once you upgrade to version 2.6.4 and above.
 Follow the guide on https://cloud.google.com/bigtable/docs/client-side-metrics-setup to enable.

+Note: Beam / Dataflow integration is currently not supported.

 ## OpenCensus Integration

 ### Tracing